Scott Frantz (politician): Career

 Frantz, a Republican, was first elected to the Connecticut Senate in 2008, representing the 36th Senate District, which includes all of Greenwich and parts of Stamford and New Canaan.
 He lost to Greenwich Democrat Alexandra Bergstein in the 2018 election, ending a nearly 90-year Republican hold on the seat.
 Frantz also served as chairman of the Connecticut Development Authority and the Bradley International Airport Board of Directors.
 He also has served on number of other public and nonprofit boards, including the Connecticut Brownfield Redevelopment Authority, the Greenwich Teen Center and Corporate Angel Network.
 He is also known as a prominent fundraiser for Republican candidates, including serving as the host for a 2006 Republican event featuring President George W. Bush.

 Frantz is the president and chairman of Haebler Capital, a private investment capital firm based in Greenwich, which was founded in 1965 as a family investment vehicle.

-Private
+Personal life

-On December 18, 1993 he married Allison Icy Hanley, of Greenwich.
+On December 18, 1993 he married Allison Icy Hanley, a columnist of Greenwich.
 Her father was William L. Hanley, Jr., an heir to the Hanley Company (Petroleum, Brick), as well as a civic leader in Greenwich and prominent Republican Party ally of Ronald Reagan.
+They have four children;